 Warner Plaza Urgent Care is now offering drive thru COVID-19 antibody testing.
 This quick blood test checks for the presence of COVID-19 antibodies, which show that a person has had an immune response to a COVID-19 infection.
 If you would like to know whether or not you have had an immune response to COVID-19, you can visit Warner Plaza Urgent Care anytime during our business hours to receive a drive thru COVID-19 antibody test.

-COVID-19 Antibody Testing at Warner Plaza Medical
+COVID-19 Rapid Antibody Testing

 How To Get Tested